UKCloud/ansible-training/README.md

 ## Debug

-It can also be useful to be able to print values from your playbokk itself.
+It can also be useful to be able to print values from your playbook itself.
 Especially as you start doing more advanced scripting using jinja templating.

 In the first example we are going to use the command module to simply run an echo on each server: